x

 For the first time, Portland has ranked-choice voting for the city council and mayoral races.
 There are more than 100 candidates in those races combined.

-PORTLAND, Ore. — It’s one day until the election and less than half of registered voters across Oregon have turned in their ballots.
+PORTLAND, Ore. — Less than half of registered voters across Oregon have turned in their ballots, as of the latest unofficial return numbers reported on Monday.
 This year, in Portland, voting looks a little different.
 People call the voting process for local races overwhelming and time-consuming but important.

 For one thing, 98 candidates are running for Portland City Council and 12 will represent Portland’s four districts under the city's new form of government.
 Which means voting this year took some work.